 Camp Foley campers that are high school aged can participate in our leadership program.
-The leadership program is broken into three sections (LIT 1, LIT 2, CIT & LIT 3), and each section meets during an activity period to develop the skills of effective leadership.
+The leadership program is broken into three sections (LIT 1, Returning LITs, Activity Apprentice & CIT), and each section meets during an activity period to develop the skills of effective leadership.
 Anyone in the leadership program is required to act responsibly and respectfully within their group and at camp.
 These campers do their best to follow Camp Foley's Core Values, Code of Living and other policies.

 Leader in Training (LIT)